Folkestone Groomers Directory

 Never shave a Labrador's double coat.
 This common mistake can cause permanent damage to the coat structure and actually makes shedding worse in the long term.
 The undercoat grows back faster than the guard hairs, creating an unbalanced coat that sheds more and provides less protection.

 Shaving also eliminates the coat's natural temperature regulation, making your dog more susceptible to both overheating and cold.
 The double coat system is far more effective at temperature control than exposed skin.
+For comprehensive information on why professional groomers advise against shaving double coats, read our detailed guide on professional de-shedding techniques for double-coated breeds.

 Over-Bathing Problems